 If you want to sign up with Lightning Source, there are more upfront costs involved.
 Plan on spending a few hundred dollars to get the book into distribution.

 That’s it as far as costs for the actual printing.
-However, I’d definitely encourage you to budget for professional editing help as well.
+However, I’d definitely encourage you to budget for professional editing services (both regular editing and technical editing) as well as cover design.

 Why sell a book on Amazon rather than direct-selling ebooks to visitors?